esbenkc/website/_notes/Cybermorphism.md

 [^3]: At an event in San Francisco I was made privy to the inside stories of funding for brain augmentation and it doesn't look good.
 There's no funding except for pharmaceutical interventions that have American insurance companies as customers.
 As a result, the only progress has been slow ([Blackrock Neurotech](https://blackrockneurotech.com/products/utah-array/#:~:text=What%20is%20the%20Utah%20Array,degree%20of%20precision%20and%20accuracy.) and [Nirx](https://nirx.net/)), self-funded (see [Musk](https://neuralink.com/) and [Johnson](https://kernel.co/)) or from [the military](https://www.from-the-interface.com/DARPA-funding-BCI-research/) (yuck).

 Today, however, the hardware space is changing more than ever.
-### Cybermorphic hardware
+### Cybermorph hardware
-For me, cybermorphic hardware comes in many forms:
+For me, cybermorph hardware comes in many forms:
 - Multi-channel invasive neural implants for direct neural interaction (such as Neuralink)
 - Redesigned keyboards with new types of mapping to improve [WPM](https://en.wikipedia.org/wiki/Words_per_minute)
 - Direct current stimulation to key areas of the brain using tDCS devices
 - AR and VR glasses designed to improve how we interact with our extended mind
 - New external effectors such as bionic limbs and prosthetics

-I'll give my quick take on brain-computer interfaces first:
-- **Brain reading:** The only consumer hardware for neural interfacing that will be useful will be invasive hardware like the Neuralink, the Utah Array or ECoG and non-invasive neuroimaging will be seen as too imprecise for direct control.
-- **Brain stimulation:** tDCS and TMS will not be adopted for augmenting neural function outside clinical settings without being dangerous or simply not useful.
-Again, invasive neural stimulation will win out.
+Brain-computer interfaces are one of the most obvious future developments in this space.
+To **read brain activity and use it to control our world**, the main interfaces will probably be invasive hardware like the Neuralink, the Utah Array or ECoG.
+Having worked with non-invasive hardware like fNIRS, fMRI and EEG, they are simply too imprecise to be used for actual control.
+Micro-EEG devices like the [Ear-EEG](https://en.wikipedia.org/wiki/Ear-EEG) might be useful for concentration monitoring ([and maybe even more](https://academic.oup.com/book/11166)).

+To transmit information directly to the brain, I similarly expect that direct neural interfaces will be the only viable path.
+[TMS](https://www.mayoclinic.org/tests-procedures/transcranial-magnetic-stimulation/about/pac-20384625) is currently used in clinical settings and has been shown to be useful in [memory recall tasks](https://www.sciencedirect.com/science/article/abs/pii/S0006899306029830) besides its current use against clinical depression. [tDCS](https://www.nature.com/articles/s41598-023-29792-6#:~:text=Transcranial%20direct%20current%20stimulation%20(tDCS)%20is%20an%20emerging%20neuromodulation%20technique,a%20targeted%20brain%20region3.) is also used in clinical settings but some interesting claims show their *very slight* stimulation impact might [boost creativity](https://www.platoscience.com/pages/science).
+Most applications of tDCS do not have any significant effect today, however.

+Direct neural stimulation will take the same form as Neuralinks and we'll have to see how cybersecurity will solve the problem of directly modifiable brains.
+The technology is pretty straightforward - you just send a very tiny shock into the electrodes put into the brain which causes the "activation threshold" (when a neuron fires) to be reached for neurons in its vicinity.

+Right now, most reading and stimulation happens in the touch (writing) and limb movement (reading) parts of the brain because we have the best understanding of how these parts of the neocortex work and the limb movement part (the "motor cortex") is designed to control external hardware already (hands and arms).

+We can probably expect this reading and writing to expand to other regions of the brain, such as the language understanding areas on the left side of our brain.
+In the longer-term, this should enable us to communicate complex concepts directly to and from a computer with neural activation.

+It feels like the most progress in understanding cognition happens in brain-computer interface research because we get a direct signal if something works or doesn't work immediately.
+I'm personally looking forward to increasing our understanding of the front parts of our brain (usually proposed to relate to personality and higher-level planning) and the right side of our brain.

+Might we see a full computer controllable through a complete neural interface?
+Will we be able to get more brain power with external compute?
+Can we create safe and reliable interfaces without risk of short-circuiting our brains?
+Will it one day be possible to create a complete human upload and live as a digital sentience?

 ![[Pasted image 20241014012320.png]]
 *Sending direct current through my brain with the PlatoWork tDCS beta device from my friends over at [PlatoScience](https://www.platoscience.com/pages/product)*

-I personally use the XREAL Air 2 Pro glasses and there is an incredible immersion in a virtual monitor setup.
-I wrote my thesis completely in the Oculus Link interface on my Quest II.
-This will only become more normal and I expect these devices to become miniaturized and more useful in everyday life.
+On the other side of hardware, I personally use the XREAL Air 2 Pro glasses and there is an incredible immersion in a virtual monitor setup.
+I wrote my thesis completely in the Oculus Link interface on my Quest II and with developments such as the Apple Vision Pro, these seem to become more normal.
+With these kinds of devices miniaturized ([maybe even to the size of our pupils?](https://www.tandfonline.com/doi/full/10.1080/08164622.2023.2188176)), reality will probably continue to be augmented with even more information than they are today.

-I'll be very curious to see how our interfaces with computers change from text to neural, voice or gesture.
-How file systems will change into something even more exciting (maybe even the cyberspace from Neuromancer and cyberpunk fame).
-Using shortcuts is something completely ingrained for me but maybe these will become useless as AI changes how each button works.
+Gesture-based devices such as the [humane pin](https://humane.com/) have clearly been a flop until now, but with developments in personal assistants, these will probably become more common as reliability improves.

 With projects such as [Blueprint](https://blueprint.bryanjohnson.com/?srsltid=AfmBOooG5JBooJc7gypSscc0tJTvMs3QFxASTQMOgCd-DNkdcfwH2Hv1) and the development of [accurate body sensory hardware](https://www.youtube.com/thequantifiedscientist), it will be interesting to see how our interfaces will respond and track our bodily states.
-I imagine emotional modeling and stress response from our software will become commonplace since it's in many ways the next frontier of interface design.

-Last but not least, robots will be a thing and take away much of the need for us to do menial labor.
-This of course comes with a much-needed introspection on how much risk we're willing to take by inviting superintelligent agents into our home and lives.
+Emotional modeling and stress response might become more commonplace to involve in our interfaces as these are currently not involved in our processes.

+Another fascinating hardware question will be the development of robots.
+Users of [character.ai](https://beta.character.ai/chats) (a chatbot service where you can chat with personalities that remember your relationship) already seem to be spending [two hours a day](https://qz.com/a-startup-founded-by-former-google-employees-claims-tha-1850919360) chatting with fake beings.
+And if that trend continues, establishing personal relationships with robots and chatbots is not far off.
+One interesting problem will be the disconnect between the [chatbot's intelligence and the user's intelligence](https://x.com/EsbenKC/status/1831051342963769719) and how [robot rights](https://www.europarl.europa.eu/RegData/etudes/STUD/2016/563501/EPRS_STU%282016%29563501_EN.pdf) might evolve.

+Will we see neural, voice or gesture based interfaces overtake typing and text?
+How will file systems change into something even closer to how our brains work (potentially inspired by [vector databases](https://en.wikipedia.org/wiki/Vector_database) and maybe even the [cyberspace](https://www.historyofinformation.com/detail.php?id=983))?
+Can the integration of personal assistants make manual action sequences meaningless?
+Might we see more human user experiences that help you process and learn about your emotions as you interact?
-### Predictions: Cybermorphic brain augmentation
+### Predictions: Cybermorph brain augmentation

- To make the above statements more concrete, I'll share my quantitative predictions for the next 35 years:
+ To make the above discussion more concrete, I'll share some of my personal expectations for this century:

 - Within ten years, Neuralink will be available for healthy consumers, either privately or publicly (80%).
 - Pharmaceutical brain augmentation (whether nanobots or drugs, excluding caffeine, nicotine and pseudoscience) will be commonplace and estimated at 1%< use within the working population by 2035 (90%).